Before the day - undergraduate ceremonies

 Schedule

-The official photographers are Ede & Ravenscroft Photography, and they located in the Students' Union on each day.
-You can pre-book photography packages when you order your robes through Ede & Ravenscroft or you can turn up on the day.
+The official graduation photographers are Ede & Ravenscroft Photography and you will find them in the Students' Union.
+You can pre-book photography packages when you order your robes through Ede & Ravenscroft or you can order on the day.

 Checklist